DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **The DAO:**

 The group of people that own voting rights within a group.
-Typically required to pay yearly taxes to be spent as proposals are received and approved.
+Typically required to pay yearly taxes which will be spent as proposals are received and approved by the members.

 **Shared Asset:**

-For this particular use case shared asset will correspond to a single family home residence.
-Although if you have a active imagination, it can be substituted for other assets types ;)
+For this particular use case, shared asset will correspond to a single real estate property.

 **Member:**

-Someone that has registered as a member by sending their token to the Registry Contract -- allowing participation in voting and message boards.
+Someone that has registered as a member by sending their tokens to the Registry Contract allowing participation in voting and message boards.

-**Silent Member:**

-Someone that has not registered as a member, but holds a token.
-Usually this is someone that either wants to sell their interest in the DAO and Shared Asset.
-Is immune from a proposal to force withdraw them from the DAO that is typically reserved for malicious members.

 **Registrar Contract:**

 The contract where members send their token in order to vote.
-In order to withdraw member must pass through a quiet phase, be in good standing, and not be the Chairman on any outstanding proposals.
-The Registry contract is also the enforcer of the law in selling off malicious member's tokens.
+In order to withdraw member must notify 2 weeks prior, be in good standing, and not have any interest, votes or Chairman responsibilities, in any outstanding proposals.

 **Non Resource Proposal Contract:**

 A very open ended contract that is used to set "rules" or change variables on the registry contract itself.
-It's an internal governance tool that is part technical (for changing of variables) and part societal in setting common rules that can be referenced by the group when electing to force withdraw someone from the DAO.
+It's an internal governance tool that is part technical -- for changing of variables -- and part societal in setting common rules that can be referenced by the group when electing to force withdraw someone from the DAO.

 **Resource Proposal Contract:**

 A separate contract that has set parameters that need to be met in order for proposal to be successful and the transfer of funds to the specified proposal chairman.
 Contains Description of the proposal, relays votes and tracks progress -- typically of a management task such as "fixing the leaky sink" or "replacing the roof".

+**Resource Escrow Proposal Contract:**

+This contract allows the creation of a special escrow account in the registrar that holds funds designated for it's future execution.
+That way money that has been raised incrementally for a larger community purchase can't be used for another purpose.
+For example, the community raises taxes for the building of a school that requires 5 years of payments from it's members.
+This structure protects those funds from general resource proposal contracts that take money from the general escrow.

 **Member Management Contract:**